SmartPack/SmartPack-Kernel-Manager/README.md

 ![](https://img.shields.io/github/contributors/smartpack/SmartPack-Kernel-Manager)
 ![](https://img.shields.io/github/license/smartpack/SmartPack-Kernel-Manager)

+<b>Please Note:</b> This branch is no more maintained.
+The important changes from this branch are already merged with the [master](https://github.com/SmartPack/SmartPack-Kernel-Manager) channel.

 # Introduction
 Welcome to the <strong>beta</strong> development channel of SmartPack-Kernel Manager, a heavily modified version of Kernel Adiutor originally developed by Willi Ye aka Grarak.
 All the credits go to the original developer.
-This branch holds the latest changes added to SmartPack-Kernel Manager.
-The beta builds are exclusively published on the GitHub release page (not on PlayStore).
-The contributors are requested to send pull requests only to this channel.<br>
-<br><strong>Warning</strong>: Be aware that the beta builds contains experimental features.
-Please expect some bugs.

 ## Download
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"